-Under the ISA, the primary responsibility for preventing and detecting fraud rests with both management and 'those charged with governance', which for the Council is the Audit Committee.
+Under the ISA, the primary responsibility for preventing and detecting fraud rests with both management and 'those charged with governance'.
 This includes fraud that could impact on the accuracy of the annual accounts.
-The ISA requires us, as external auditors, to obtain an understanding of how the Council exercises oversight of management's processes for identifying and responding to the risks of fraud and the internal controls established to mitigate them.
+The ISA requires us, as external auditors, to obtain an understanding of how the Pension Fund exercises oversight of management's processes for identifying and responding to the risks of fraud and the internal controls established to mitigate them.

 What is 'fraud' in the context of the ISA?

 The ISA views fraud as either:

-- the intentional misappropriation of the Council's assets (cash, property, etc); or - the intentional manipulation or misstatement of the financial statements.
+- the intentional misappropriation of assets (cash, property, etc); or - the intentional manipulation or misstatement of the financial statements.